billsidea/servo-sorter/README.md

 # 3D-Printed Assets

-You can use [this model](https://makerworld.com/en/models/2878141-flush-mount-servo-enclosure-embedded-servo-horns#profileId-3214191) as a starting point for your project's servo housings and flaps/arms.
-I will soon be publishing another model that looks more like the one in my video above and I will update this README once I do that.
+I have published [this model](https://makerworld.com/en/models/2916655-automated-servo-sorting-device-with-free-software#profileId-3262695), which is basically what's shown in the above pictures/video.
+You can also use [this model](https://makerworld.com/en/models/2878141-flush-mount-servo-enclosure-embedded-servo-horns#profileId-3214191) as a starting point if you want to build your own servo housings and flaps/arms.

 # Future Plans